 Weaning is the process of switching your baby from breastfeeding to bottle-feeding, or from a breast or bottle to a cup or solid foods.
 Weaning usually works best when it is done gradually over several weeks, months, or even longer.
-There is no right or wrong time to wean.
 It depends on how ready you and your baby are to start.

 Babies ages 1 month to 5 months